ColemanResearchGroup/summaryLD/README.md

 When using PLINK binary input, the pipeline requires [PLINK2](https://www.cog-genomics.org/plink/2.0).
 When using bgen1.2 input, the pipeline requires [qctool2](https://www.well.ox.ac.uk/~gav/qctool/).

 This code was developed in a Linux environment (4.19.0-19-amd64) - it should run in other POSIX environments, but has not as yet been widely tested.
+LDStore2 requires glibc >= 2.17.

 ## Installation